PVD Coating and PVD Materials

-Physical vapour deposition (PVD) is a thin-film coating process which produces coatings of pure metals, metallic alloys and ceramics with a thickness usually in the range 1 to 10µm.
-Physical vapour deposition, as its name implies, involves physically depositing atoms, ions or molecules of a coating species on to a substrate.
+Physical vapor deposition (PVD) is a thin-film coating process that produces coatings of pure metals, metallic alloys, and ceramics with a thickness usually in the range 1 to 10µm.
+As its name implies, physical vapor deposition involves physically depositing atoms, ions, or molecules of a coating species onto a substrate.

-There are three main types of PVD, all of which are undertaken in a chamber containing a controlled atmosphere at reduced pressure (0.1 to 1 N/m 2).
-All three techniques can be used for the direct deposition of a material or for 'reactive' use in which chemical reaction occurs in the vapour/plasma phase between atoms of the coating material and 'reactive' gases.
+There are three main types of PVD undertaken in a chamber containing a controlled atmosphere at reduced pressure (0.1 to 1 N/m 2).
+All three techniques can be used for the direct deposition of a material or for 'reactive' use in which chemical reaction occurs in the vapor/plasma phase between atoms of the coating material and 'reactive' gases.

 1. Thermal evaporation.
-Thermal evaporation uses the heating of a material to form a vapour which condenses on a substrate to form the coating.
-Heating is achieved by various methods including hot filament, electrical resistance, electron or laser beam and electric arc.
+Thermal evaporation uses the heating of a material to form a vapor, which condenses on a substrate to form the coating.
+Heating is achieved by various methods, including hot filament, electrical resistance, electron or laser beam, and electric arc.

 2. Sputtering.
 Sputtering involves the electrical generation of a plasma between the coating species and the substrate.

 3. Ion plating.
 Ion plating is essentially a combination of thermal evaporation and sputtering.

 PVD is a batch coating process with typical cycle times of 1 to 3 hours, depending on the material being deposited and the desired coating thickness.
 Common coating rates are 50 to 500µm/hr, depending on the technique.
 Coated components do not require additional machining or heat treatment.
 The temperature of the substrate being coated is typically in the range of 200-400°C, considerably lower than temperatures associated with CVD (chemical vapor deposition, the other thin-film process).
 PVD is a line-of-sight process and requires the substrate surface to be easily accessible.
 Some components are rotated to produce even coatings.